sebastianbrzustowicz/Flight-quality-overview-microservice/README.md

 # License

-Data-raport-microservice is released under the MIT license.
+Flight-quality-overview-microservice is released under the MIT license.

 # Author